Wilfried Zaha: Galatasaray

 On 23 July 2023, Süper Lig side Galatasaray announced that Zaha arrived in Istanbul to complete his transfer to Turkey.
 On the next day, he signed a three-year contract with the club who said that Zaha would be paid a signing-on fee of €2.35 million and an annual salary of €4.35 million.

 Zaha made his Süper Lig debut against Kayserispor on 12 August.
 On 20 September, he marked his Champions League group stage debut with an assist for Tetê's goal in a 2–2 home draw against Copenhagen.
 On 3 October, he scored his first Champions League goal against his former club Manchester United in a 3–2 win at Old Trafford for Galatasaray on his first start in the competition.

 Loan to Lyon

 On 30 August 2024, Zaha joined Lyon on loan until the end of the 2024–25 season.
 Lyon paid Galatasaray a loan fee of €3 million.
 Following a mutual agreement between Lyon and Galatasaray, his loan was terminated on 22 January 2025.

 Loan to Charlotte FC

 On 22 January 2025, it was announced that Zaha would join Major League Soccer club Charlotte FC on a one-year loan, with an option to extend the loan until June 2026.
 In his 4 March debut against Atlanta United FC, Zaha scored one goal in his team's 2–0 win.
 On 1 June, he played his 15th league game, which triggered the loan extension until 30 June 2026.
+He departed the club at the end of his loan spell and returned to his parent club, Galatasaray.